Former Vikings CB Jeff Gladney Dies At 25: 'Life Lost Much Too Soon'

-MINNEAPOLIS (WCCO) — Former Minnesota Vikings cornerback Jeff Gladney has died at the age of 25 following a car accident in Texas Monday morning.
+MINNEAPOLIS (WCCO) — Former Minnesota Vikings cornerback Jeff Gladney has died at the age of 25 following a car crash in Texas Monday morning.

 Gladney’s agent, Brian Overstreet, confirmed that Gladney died in a crash near downtown Dallas, according to NFL Network.
 Further details about his death were not immediately available.